 I also really like how it has a phone pocket, a water bottle holder, and a small pocket to place your headphones through.
 It gives you a lot more functions and lets you worry less about how to carry your stuff around.

 Some people found that this vest is too loose for them, though, even with the adjustable velcro.
 Best to try them on in the store.
 Users also recommend shoulder pads.
+Even though the picture depicts a male wearing a weighted vest, I can assure you that it is a unisex option and can be used on females as a weight vest too.

 #2 - Hyperwear Hyper Vest Fit